knz/timecond/README.md

 This repository contains a flexible, composable, and extensible TypeScript library for representing, evaluating, and describing complex conditions on **time ranges**.
 The support for time ranges is what makes it different from many other popular time scheduling libraries that focus on _events_ (points in time).

+**Try it online:** You can view and use the interactive test/demo app at [https://knz.github.io/timecond/](https://knz.github.io/timecond/)

 The main library is located in [`packages/timecond`](./packages/timecond), and a test/demo UI is available in [`examples/react`](./examples/react).

 ## Main Components